Volvo EX30 review

 What Car? says...

-If you're tempted to go electric but have found yourself underwhelmed by the sub-£40k offerings, the Volvo EX30 might just be the car for you.
+If you're tempted to go electric but have been underwhelmed by some sub-£40k models, the Volvo EX30 might just be the car for you.

-This fully electric SUV is the smallest car Volvo makes, but it's still achingly desirable, has a competitive range between charges and yet costs less to buy than many rivals.
+The EX30 is an electric SUV and the smallest car Volvo makes, but it's still achingly desirable, can go a decent distance between charges and is competitively priced against many rivals.

-Those rivals include the Hyundai Kona Electric, Jeep Avenger Electric, Kia Niro EV and Smart #1 which, incidentally, sits on the same underpinnings as the EX30 (both brands are at least part-owned by Chinese automotive giant Geely).
+Those rivals range from the Hyundai Kona Electric and Jeep Avenger Electric to the Kia EV3 and Kia Niro EV.
+Plus, there’s the Smart #1, which sits on the same underpinnings as the EX30 (both brands are at least part-owned by Chinese car giant Geely).

-So, we know the Volvo EX30 is respectably priced and has a big "want one" factor, but how does it stack up in other important areas, such as practicality and interior quality – and which version makes the most sense?
+The Volvo EX30 definitely has a big "I want one" factor, but how does it stack up in other important areas, including practicality and interior quality – and which version makes the most sense?
 Read on to find out...

 Performance & drive